Brian DeVore Consulting

 99.9%

-Uptime target with a plan to achieve it
+Uptime target with a strategy behind it

 60%